|

 Beware!!
 Only the first letter is used by some internal processes, therefore if you translate this default values take care that the first letter of each option is always unique.
 Also, keep the length of these equates consistent with the length of the audit file "operation" field, or some comparisons may fail and the template might work incorrectly.

 • Search Key: Here you will store, in a STRING format, significant data that might be examined in a query or in the inspector program.
 Keeping in mind that depending on the data type the audit process is storing the records in their binary form, if you use fields (Like LONG or REAL) the data will be unreadable.
 Furthermore, if you compress the data, it will be completely unreadable.
 If you want to do a query or a search with SQL, this "search key" field will let you see some information from the record.
+Index Search key: identifies the key in the Audit file that indexes the file by the Search Key field mentioned above.

 • Stored Record: This field stores the audited record.
 It may be a STRING or a MEMO (binary) field, but it has to be big enough to store the longest record (excluding memos) of all the files you have in your dictionary.
 You can obtain this value using the TXD Analyzer supplied program.
 If you need to increase the size of this field, then you have to change this field in the Audit file as well as the other two audit fields (New and Bck).
 You also need to update the length of the StoredRecord in the Queue_Buffer in the global declaration called FRGlobalData.
 If you fail to make all of them the same size, you may lose audit data or it will be the cause of unpredictable results.